utPLSQL/utPLSQL-java-api/README.md

 If you request the Reporter-Factory for a Reporter it has no specific implementation for it will just return an instance of a `DefaultReporter` with the given name as SQL-Type, assuming that it exists in the database.
-Therefore you can address custom reporters without the need of a specific java-side implementation.
+Therefore, you can address custom reporters without the need of a specific java-side implementation.

 ```java